KL-AE2160/simplydjs-docs/docs/Fun/rps.md

 # rps

-A Classic RPS, But its in Discord & with your friends, How amazing ?!
+A classic RPS game, except this time it's on Discord to play with your pals, how cool is that ?

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';